semgrep/semgrep-docs/docs/release-notes/january-2024.md

 ### Fixed

 - Fixed a bug with custom secrets rules in which rule visibility could be set to `unlisted`.
-Now, To protect the privacy of secrets rules, users cannot set Secrets rules to any other visibility except for **private**. <!-- 12039, 12040, 12025 -->
+Now, to protect the privacy of secrets rules, users cannot set Secrets rules to any other visibility except for **private**. <!-- 12039, 12040, 12025 -->

 ## 📝 Documentation and knowledge base